 March 30, 2020

 NCAA grants an extra year of eligibility to spring sport athletes, denies it to winter sport athletes

 The NCAA announced it was giving schools the ability to grant spring-sport athletes who had their seasons eliminated due to Covid-19 an extra year of collegiate athletic eligibility.
 It didn't extend the relief to winter-sport athletes.

 April 2, 2020

 The Ivy League says its athletes won't receive an extra year of eligibility despite NCAA relief

 The Ivy League reaffirmed that, consistent with their existing policies, graduate students will not be able to participate in varsity athletic events.
 The decision extinguished the possibility for spring-sport athletes to regain a year of competition as graduate students.

 April 9, 2020

-"[D]ue to the University's strong belief that all students should remain in school now more than ever," Princeton Athletics director Molly Marcoux Samaan '91 wrote, "Princeton has decided that it will not approve the necessary waivers for students who withdraw from the Spring '20 semester to use their 5th year of eligibility at Princeton."
-The ultimate decision was not made by Marcoux Samaan or anyone in athletics — instead, it fell to University President Christopher Eisgruber '83.
+"[D]ue to the University's strong belief that all students should remain in school now more than ever," Princeton Athletics Director Molly Marcoux Samaan wrote, "Princeton has decided that it will not approve the necessary waivers for students who withdraw from the Spring '20 semester to use their 5th year of eligibility at Princeton."
+The ultimate decision was made by University President Christopher Eisgruber.